 Another study (2) studied over 5000 young people who were age 18 to 30 at the start of the study.
 The researchers followed them for 20 years.
 They examined the thickness of their carotid arteries in the neck.
 This artery is a common source of stroke when it becomes thickened or calcified.
 The arteries of the coffee drinkers did not show any increase in thickness or calcification over the 20 years.

 These are just 2 of many thousands of studies on the health effects of coffee.
-They were chosen because they represent a growing body of evidence that coffee is not harmful and actually is good for you, contributing to improved health in many ways.
+They were chosen because they represent a growing body of evidence that coffee is not harmful.
+It actually is good for you, contributing to improved health in many ways.
 It does not contribute to heart disease, arterial disease, strokes, diabetes or cancer, and actually may help prevent these diseases.

 Some Downside To Coffee